shivyyy001/Trie-Your_Own_Dictionary/README.md

 Trie.c file contains all the Functions of Trie data structure that are implemented .
 These functions include Inserting a word with its meaning , Searching a word , Deleting a word , Printing the meaning of a word , Auto-Completing a prefix word with different choices of words present in Trie , Printing all words with their meaning that are currently present in Trie.

-#### About Trie_declarations.h file :
+#### About Trie.h file :
-This file includes all the Declarations of those functions which are used in Trie.c file.
+Trie.h file is the header file which includes all the Declarations of those functions which are used in Trie.c file.

 ##### Details/Specifications of Trie.c file :